Moorooka: History

-The area is the traditional lands of the Australian Aboriginal Jagera people who lived there long before British settlement.
-The area was probably a hunting ground with plentiful food and water.
-There was also reportedly a Bora ring, which older residents of the area recall being shown.
-The word Moorooka is an indigenous word, either meaning 'iron bark', referring to the numerous iron bark trees in the area, or 'long nose', referring to Mt Toohey at the suburb's periphery.
+The word Moorooka is an Indigenous word, possibly meaning iron bark or nose.

 The suburb was founded as a stop-over for journeys from Brisbane south (Logan and Albert river valleys) and south-west (Ipswich and beyond).
 A section of the suburb's eastern boundary lies adjacent to Toohey Forest Park.

-In April 1884, "Fairmount Estate" made up of 128 allotments was advertised to be auctioned by E. Hooker & Son.
+In April 1884, "Fairmount Estate" made up of 128 allotments was advertised to be auctioned by E. Hooker and Son.
 The Estate covered an area of Moorooka.
 The classified advertisement for the auction states for sale were '128 choice allotments, being re-subdivisions of subdivisions 1, 2 and 7 of Portion 158, Parish of Yeerongpilly'.
 Fairmount Estate was described as having, 'close proximity to the city', timber and permanent water 'close at hand', 'splendid quality' soil for gardening, 'no gullies to till up', a 'railway line passing the Estate, which will in a short time be open for traffic', a 'state school close', and a 'Grocer, Draper, Butcher, Baker, Blacksmith, and others already established in business in the locality of the Estate'.

-In March 1889, auctioneer W.J.
-Hooker sold a suburban subdivision called "Moorooka Park Estate", consisting of 329 allotments bounded by Ipswich Road, Spencer Street (now Gainsborough Street), Logan Road (now Beaudesert Road), Johnson Street (now Dinmore Street) and Keats Street.
+In March 1889, auctioneer W. J. Hooker sold a suburban subdivision called "Moorooka Park Estate", consisting of 329 allotments bounded by Ipswich Road, Spencer Street (now Gainsborough Street), Logan Road (now Beaudesert Road), Johnson Street (now Dinmore Street) and Keats Street.
 The subdivision was close to the Moorooka railway station (on the western side of Ipswich Road) and was described as having good soil and elevated sites with "no swamps, no gullies, no broken land".

-In May 1889, "Moorooka Railway Station Estate", consisting of 82 allotments was advertised to be auctioned by Arthur Martin & Co.
+In May 1889, "Moorooka Railway Station Estate", consisting of 82 allotments was advertised to be auctioned by Arthur Martin and Company.
 A map advertising the auction states the Estate was bounded by Ipswich Road and Yeronga Road (now Fairfield Road).
 The classified advertisement for the auction states for sale were '80 choice allotments, being part of Portion 125, Parish Yerongpilly'.
 "Moorooka Railway Station Estate" was described as 'the position is admirable, being only five miles by rail from the city, where train stops every few minutes in the day', and 'takes in a wide scope of most interesting and charming rural and suburban views'.

+A police presence existed by 1906, but a new police station was subject of tender in May 1915, and purchased for £659 (about A$48,300 in 2020).